carbon-language/carbon-lang/proposals/template.md

 ## Rationale based on Carbon's goals

 TODO: How does this proposal effectively advance Carbon's goals?
-This shouldn't re-state the full motivation, but just connect that motivation back to Carbon's stated goals for the project and/or language.
+Rather than re-stating the full motivation, this should connect that motivation back to Carbon's stated goals for the project or language.
 This may evolve during review.

 ## Alternatives considered